spy16/cortex/README.md

-# chunked-be
+# Cortex

-API backend for the chunked app.
+Cortex is the backend for the chunked app.
+It maintains chunks and provides API for managing them.